wispbit-ai/wispbit/README.md

 - When everyone uses a different tool to write code, you need one central place that defines your code standards and enforces them.

 **How is this different from Bugbot, Copilot, CodeRabbit, Greptile?**
 - 100% open source and runs anywhere.
+Provider-agnostic.
 - It's specific as opposed to general.
 Works as expected from day one vs having to fine tune the tool over time with feedback.
 - You have full control of what gets reviewed and what doesn't.
 - You own the data and the prompts.